Latin Deponent Verbs & Semi-Deponent Verbs: The Ultimate Guide

 Here I will just remind you that a verb is active if the subject performs the action.
 A verb is passive, on the other hand, if the subject receives the action.

-In Latin, there are special active and passive personal endings for verbs (called final personal signs).
+In Latin, verbs have special active and passive personal endings.
 In the present tense, for instance, the first person singular active personal ending is -ō.
 The first person singular passive personal ending is -or.

 amō = I love (ACTIVE ending and meaning)